 What is covered under the building insurance?

 The Body Corporate insurance covers damage and consequential damage to the building itself and all fixtures within the units.
-The insurance is for reinstatement of buildings but does not cover normal wear and tear, but it does cover legal liability on the common property.
+The insurance is for full reinstatement of buildings, but does not cover normal wear and tear, however it does cover legal liability on the common property.

 Damage to carpets within a unit is specifically excluded.
-It is highly recommended that a Landlord’s insurance be taken out to cover carpets and legal liability within tenanted units and car park lots.
+It is highly recommended that Landlord insurance be taken out to cover carpet damage and legal liability within tenanted units and car park lots.
 Owners and tenants must have their own contents and public or collective liability insurance for their own units.

 Please take note that residential property owners who rent their units out, typically do not need to have a limited ABN.
-However, renting commercial properties under an owners corporation might still need one.
+However, renting commercial properties under an owners corporation might still require one.

 What does the body corporate manager do?

-The owners corporation manager provides continuity of management processes and record-keeping for the strata community.
-Without a professional manager, problems can arise with frequent changes in voluntary members or office bearers who undertake the duties, resulting in different standards of record keeping and potentially inadequate or missing records.
+The body corporate/ owners corporation manager provides continuity of management processes and record-keeping for the strata community.
+Without a professional manager, problems can arise with frequent changes in voluntary members or office bearers who undertake duties on behalf of all owners, resulting in different standards of record keeping and potentially inadequate or missing records.
 The owners corporation manager is also importantly the trusted advisor of the owners corporation, using their broad experience to guide owners in the right direction.

 Ensures body corporate legislative matters are being adhered to